 The likelihood of bed bugs in your car is high if you have a severe infestation.
 However, if you have a light bed bug infestation, the chances of bringing them into your vehicle are slim.
 It’s important to realize that if your friend has a bed bug on their clothing, it may hitch a ride into your car.

 Can bed bugs live in your car?
 Yes, absolutely, they can live in your vehicle.
 Although since a car goes through extreme hot and cold temperature changes, it is not an ideal place for them to live.
+However, some bed bugs can survive in a hot car.

 A bed bug will feed every 4-7 days, so once you get into your car, the hungry bed bug will sense you.
 Then it starts to make its way towards you to feed on blood.